-540 In consequence, our results at the Ebro basin seem compatible with the frequent activation of a reinforcing or self-intensification loop (Brubaker and Entekhabi, 1996), by which the precedent influence of negative (eventually positive) anomalies of evapotranspiration reducing (increasing) rainfall cascades into a depletion (rise) of soil moisture that further limits (enhance) the response of evapotranspiration restarting the cycle (Fig. 8c, right column).
-The weak precedence of soil moisture on rainfall compared to that of evapotranspiration expresses the limited duration of the control capacity of the soil moisture over 545 evapotranspiration in semi-arid climates of the Mediterranean type (left column of Fig. 8c).
-Negative correlations when indices differ in sign (r<0 conditions, Fig. 8a) can be indicative of transitional periods of mid-seasons.
-The sharp shift from the cluster of short-term positive correlations to the cluster of mid- to long-term negative correlations suggests a limit in the persistence of the self-intensification mechanism.
-A physical interpretation of the shift may be related to the change in the dominance of the sequence from the one under high-energy conditions (Fig. 8c, right column) to the one under low-energy conditions (Fig. 8c, left column).
-550 A low-energy inhibiting mechanism was already described by Brubaker and Entekhabi (1996) of negative correlations between soil moisture and surface temperature under low temperatures.
-Given the direct link between evapotranspiration and temperature, the shift from positive to negative interactions happening at time scales over the semester but below the year scale suggests that the arrival of winter low-energy conditions terminates the dominance of the self-intensifying loop of evapotranspiration.
+In consequence, our results at the Ebro basin seem compatible with the frequent activation of a reinforcing or selfintensification loop (Brubaker and Entekhabi, 1996), by which the precedent influence of negative (eventually positive) anomalies of evapotranspiration reducing (increasing) rainfall cascades into a depletion (rise) in soil moisture that further limits (enhances) the response of evapotranspiration and restarts the cycle (Fig. 8c, right column).
+The weak precedence of soil moisture on rainfall compared to that of evapotranspiration expresses the limited duration of the control capacity of the soil moisture over evapotranspiration in semi-arid climates of the Mediterranean type (left column of Fig. 8c).
+Negative correlations when indices differ in sign (r < 0 conditions, Fig. 8a) can be indicative of transitional periods of mid-seasons.
+The sharp shift from the cluster of short-term positive correlations to the cluster of mid-term to long-term negative correlations suggests a limit in the persistence of the self-intensification mechanism.
+A physical interpretation of the shift may be related to the change in the dominance of the sequence from the one under highenergy conditions (Fig. 8c, right column) to the one under low-energy conditions (Fig. 8c, left column).
+A low-energy inhibiting mechanism of negative correlations between soil moisture and surface temperature under low temperatures has already been described by Brubaker and Entekhabi (1996).
+Given the direct link between evapotranspiration and temperature, the shift from positive to negative interactions happening at timescales over the semester but below the yearly scale suggests that the arrival of winter low-energy condi-